Adam Boufandar

-Adam Boufandar (آدم بوفندار; born 11 August 2006) is a footballer who plays as a defensive midfielder for the under-20 (Campionato Primavera 1) team of club Juventus.
+Adam Boufandar (آدم بوفندار; born 11 August 2006) is a footballer who plays as a defensive midfielder for club Pro Vercelli.
 Born in Italy, he represents Morocco at youth international level.

 Early life

 Boufandar was born in Savigliano, Italy, to a Moroccan father and a Polish mother.

+Club career

+On 30 January 2026, Boufandar signed a two-and-a-half-year contract with Serie C club Pro Vercelli.

 International career

 Eligible to represent Italy, Poland and Morocco through his parents, Boufandar was first called up to the Moroccan under-17 team in March 2023, making his debut in a 1–1 friendly draw against Burkina Faso, before also playing in games against Togo and Senegal, scoring against the latter.
 Following the games, he stated that he was very happy to represent Morocco at youth level, and hoped to one day play for the full national team.
 He reportedly turned down a call-up to the Italian under-17 team for the 2023 UEFA European Under-17 Championship, opting instead to represent Morocco at youth international level.
 He was called up to the Morocco squad for the 2023 Africa U-17 Cup of Nations.